jlorich/exedit/README.md

 # Exedit

-Easily jump to external editors from a ruby script for input!
-(Like git does with commits)
+Easily jump to external editors from a ruby script for input.
+(Like git does with commit messages)

 ## Installation